Dpdl-io/DpdlEngine/README.md

 ## Why Dpdl?

-Dpdl can be used to implement applications in various domains, in particular for small memory footprint devices and for rapid application development, teaching and research.
+Dpdl can be used for rapid application development to implement applications in various domains, in particular also for small memory footprint devices and is ideal for teaching and research.

 The 'DpdlPacket' data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.